Shadow of the Colossus: Gameplay

 Described by several commentators as an action-adventure game, Shadow of the Colossus takes place from a third-person perspective in a three-dimensional (3D) graphic environment and involves combat-based gameplay sequences, as well as platforming and puzzle video game elements.
 The game's environment is largely presented as a seamless open world.
 Progression through Shadow of the Colossus occurs in cycles.
 Beginning at a central point in an expansive landscape, the player seeks out and defeats a colossus, and is then returned to the central point to repeat the process.
 To find each colossus, Wander may raise his sword while in a sunlit area to reflect beams of light, which will converge when the sword is pointed in the right direction of the next encounter.
 The player's journey to a colossus seldom follows a direct route: stretches of varied terrain often require that a detour be taken along the way.
 Most colossi are situated in remote areas, such as atop cliffs or within ancient structures.

 Wander climbs the first colossus to stab the sigil on its forehead.
 The heads-up display shows the character's health and stamina (lower right), as well as the colossus' health (upper left).

 Once a colossus is found, the player must discover its weaknesses to defeat it.
-Each colossus dwells in a unique lair, and in most encounters the player must use some aspects of the current battlefield to advantage, a necessity that becomes more pronounced as the game progresses.
+Each colossus dwells in a unique lair, and in most encounters the player must use some aspects of the current battlefield to their advantage, a necessity that becomes more pronounced as the game progresses.
 The first two battles take place on simple, vast, flat areas of land, wherein the player's only goal is to discover how to scale the colossi and attack their weak points.
 However, the majority of the following fourteen battles require that the player make use of the surrounding environment.